 The U.S. DOE Rulemaking, covering 1 to 200 horse power clean-water pumps, takes effect in 2020 and increases efficiency of pumps and packaged pumps at the lowest level of performance.

-The Hydraulic Institute, in collaboration with NEEA, developed the Pump Energy Rating label, test methodology, independent lab certification process, online database, and energy performance calculation engine.
+The Hydraulic Institute, in collaboration with NEEA, developed the Pump Energy Rating label, test methodology, independent lab certification process, online database and energy performance calculation engine.

 The U.S. DOE Rulemaking for circulator pumps and fans is in progress, but not yet enacted.

-The Pump Efficiency Index (PEI) was developed collaboratively by the DOE, Hydraulic Institute, NEEA and industry.
+The Pump Efficiency Index (PEI) was developed collaboratively by the U.S. DOE, Hydraulic Institute, NEEA and industry.

 NEW CONSTRUCTION

-Market Definition: Includes the supply chain that designs, builds, verifies and sells residential single-family site built new homes, commercial new construction and new manufactured homes built to the NEEM 2.0 specification, as well as the end consumer of these products.
+Market Definition: Includes the supply chain that designs, builds, verifies and sells residential single-family site built new homes, commercial new construction and new manufactured homes built to the NEEM 2.0 specification, as well as the end consumers of these products.

 Market Conditions and Assumptions Driving the Market Transformation Opportunity

-Greater insight is needed into what measures will be incorporated into code to inform utility and regional efficiency programs
+Greater insight is needed into what measures will be incorporated into code to inform utility and regional efficiency programs.

-The market, utility incentive programs and those developing, adopting and implementing code are not always aligned on long-term code goals
+The market, utility incentive programs and those developing, adopting and implementing code are not always aligned on long-term code goals.

 Voluntary market adoption of efficient new construction practices leads code changes.